Sandingo/beyondrb/FEATURES.md

 * One-use items, such as the Lift Key and Secret Key are removed from the inventory after using them.
 Less clutter!
 * The Itemfinder now points you to the direction of hidden items.
 * You can view a Pokémon's Summary in the PC even when the party is full.
+* The opposite Mt.
+Moon Fossil can be found in Cerulean Cave post-credits.

 ## Changes
 * Several maps were altered to match earlier builds of RG, or utilize tiles that were otherwise unseen by the player.